 History of the Laffer Curve

-To illustrate his point, he grabbed a pen and a cloth cocktail napkin and drew a chart showing that when tax rates get too high, they penalize work and investment and can actually lead to revenue losses for the government.
+To illustrate his point, Arthur grabbed a pen and a cloth cocktail napkin and drew a chart showing that when tax rates get too high, they penalize work and investment and can lead to revenue losses for the government.
 This rough diagram later became known as the Laffer Curve.

 Implications of the Laffer Curve